The School of the Jaguar

 Cosmological Deixis and Amerindian Perspectivism, Eduardo Viveiros De Castro

-A three-day workshop at the intersection between Amerindian ritual dances and contemporary performance.
+A three-day workshop at the intersection between Amerindian ritual dances and somatic dance practices.

 The workshop delivers movement structures coming from Wixarrika traditional dance and the choreographic materials that constitute the performance “The Jaguar and the Snake”.

 The workshop participants are driven through different dances, exercises and practices which relate to trance like states and the disruption of the perception of lineal time.
 Central to the practices shared in the workshop is the generation and circulation of energy through movement, the exploration of changes in perception, and the embodiment of animal like states.
-The workshop also focus of sharing concepts related to Wixarrika dance and the and main principles which organize it, thus enlarges the scope of contemporary performance into the one of Amerindian ritual celebration.
+The workshop also focus of sharing concepts related to Wixarrika dance and the and main principles which organize it.

 With: Amanda Piña, Linda Samaraweerová and mara’ akáme